 So we know the customer is running Ubuntu 20.04 on all nodes.

 Another crucial piece of information in terms of Support ticket metadata is the BDR version and edition.
-If running BDR 3.7 or newer, the command to check this information is:

 find . -type f -name group_versions_details.data -print -exec bash -c "cat {}; echo" \;